 - The park operates a tram/shuttle bus that leaves from the Back Bay National Wildlife Refuge (4005 S. Sandpiper Road in Virginia Beach) and travels through the refuge to the campsites

-New River Trail State Park is a highly popular location that swells with hikers, bikers, fishermen, swimmers, canoeists, and horse-riding enthusiasts in the late spring through early fall.
+New River Trail State Park is a highly visited state park that swells with hikers, bikers, fishermen, swimmers, canoeists, and horseback riding enthusiasts from the late spring through early fall.

 - Those camping at Millrace should be aware that the New River’s current is unpredictable and potentially dangerous

 - Campers must bring their own water to Double Shoals Campground